 We know serenity, nature and wellness aren’t the first three words that come to mind when Marbella is mentioned.
-However, as we found out in 2018, there’s much more to Marbella than parties, glitz and glamour.
+However, as we found out, there’s much more to Marbella than parties, glitz and glamour.
 Kate reports back on an active Andalusian adventure…

 Just 45 minutes from Malaga airport and in the middle of Puerto Banús and Marbella Old Town, on the Golden Mile, you’ll find the 5* Puente Romano resort – a health, wellness and gastronomic oasis.
 It has long been regarded as the go-to luxury destination in Marbella, but it’s also a great place to base yourself for a weekend of healthy hedonism, too.